Marcus0104/JPM-Financial-Analysis/README.md

 ### Acknowledgements
-Shoutout to my peak performance team:
+Shoutout to my peak perf. team:
+Thank you for sharing this opportunity with me!
  * https://www.linkedin.com/in/james-xfa/
  * https://www.linkedin.com/in/lucas-yap-81a819163/
  * https://www.linkedin.com/in/hillman-hung-a0b0a8256/